 Why More Companies Don’t Optimize Their Prices

 Price optimization takes time, resources, and patience – but without the expertise and experience, most companies don’t know where to start.
 We’d suggest beginning with a value-based price setting process.
 This method is backed by internal and external research and analysis, which means unlike wasting time and energy relying on luck or guessing games, real data is used to determine the most profit-generating price.
 But price optimization isn’t a one-time event.
-Once you’ve established your price setting methodology, it’s time to build an ongoing price optimization system through a dynamic learning model with supporting processes and tools.
+Once you’ve established your price setting methodology, it’s time to build an ongoing system through a dynamic learning model with supporting processes and price optimization software.

 Price optimization enables more thorough and intricate pricing decisions that lead to greater price improvements.
 And remember, unlike volume or cost adjustments, just a 1% improvement in price falls directly to your bottom line.
 Therefore, managing and optimizing price results in a substantial boost in profits—anywhere from 8-11%.
 Other benefits of price optimization include: